githubninpoka/RickMortyTest/README.md

 What I am not happy about:
 - it looks clumsy with all those projects but maybe that's okay
-- some methods need refactoring but since it's a learning project I left the clumsyness in.
+- some methods need refactoring but since it's a test project I left the clumsyness in.
-- i got most of the functionality up and running but most of the code isn't really safe yet. it needs try/catch etc.
+- i got the functionality up and running but most of the code isn't really safe yet. it needs try/catch etc.
 - i'm not keen on the way i've added the dbcontext without an interface, but at least i could reuse it for both the console and the mvc app
 - i'm thinking it's probably better to have one http helper class and let that:
 	- fetch the external data